Generic name: clarithromycin [ kla-RITH-roe-MYE-sin ]

 Take clarithromycin exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-You may take the tablets and oral suspension (liquid) with or without food.
+You may take the regular tablets and oral suspension (liquid) with or without food.

 Clarithromycin extended-release tablets (Biaxin XL) should be taken with food.